CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 ## Show Prefix Independent Convergence Information

-When you enable {{<link url="Optional-BGP-Configuration/#bgp-prefix-independent-convergence" text="BGP Prefix Independent Convergence (PIC)">}} to reduce data plane convergence times and improve unicast traffic convergence for remote link failures, you can use the following commands to show information about route-origin extended community (SOO) routes and SOO peer bit index mapping for the routes.
+When you enable {{<link url="Optional-BGP-Configuration/#bgp-prefix-independent-convergence" text="BGP Prefix Independent Convergence (PIC)">}}, you can use the following commands to show information about route-origin extended community (SOO) routes and SOO peer bit index mapping for the routes.

 {{< tabs "1585 ">}}
 {{< tab "NVUE Commands ">}}